yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2021/index.md

 forum = 391903
 +++

 Hi yuz-ers, we're here with the March progress report to offer you our latest news!
-We continue to update the Kernel, some considerations have been done for specific hardware, we have several changes and fixes to discuss, and we have a sneak peek at the progress on Project Hades.
+We continue to update the Kernel, some considerations have been made for specific hardware, we have several changes and fixes to discuss, and we have a sneak peek at the progress on Project Hades.

 <!--more-->